Berlin Tenants’ Association – a strong and influential consulting organization for tenants

 Modernisation

 Structure alterations to the accommodation require the agreement of the tenant.
 Tenants generally have to accept energy saving measures.
-The landlord may pass on 8% of the costs of some improvements by adding this amount to the annually rent in future years, but maximum 2 €/sqm, if the rent before modernisation is under 7 € sqm/monthly and 3 €/sqm/monthly if the rent is above 7 €/sqm.
+The landlord may pass on 8% of the costs of some improvements by adding this amount to the annually rent in future years, but maximum 2 or 3 Euros/sqm monthly, depending rent level before modernisation.
 The tenant can contest the extra costs in certain circumstances such as in the case of financial hardship.

 We are looking forward to hearing from you